 - Measurable project objectives

-- Assigning the project manager and setting his authority level
+- The assignation of the project manager and setting their authority level

 - High-level assumptions and constraints